 These homemade St. Patrick’s Day dog treats are made using one batch of dough that has been split, naturally tinted in shades of green and gold, and then marbled together before cutting into treats for baking.
 Check out the details below on how to make you own special marbled St. Patrick’s Day green and gold dog treats for lucky furfriends.
-Or people, if you prefer!
+Or for people, if you prefer!

 Fun with Treats